Darrenmeehan/homelab/images/README.md

 - [] Improve documentation
 - [] Better figure out out CloudInit and autoinstall
 - [] Use Image in Terraform
-- [] Use Ansible provisioner for usecase specific images.
+- [] Use Ansible provisioner for use-case specific images.

 ## References